-- 4. (a) Samples up to 3 cc/meter of core length can be automatically distributed by the Curator, Deep Sea Drilling Project or his authorized representative to any qualified investigator who requests them.
-The Curator will refrain from making automatic distribution of any parts of the cores which appear to be in particularly high demand and any requests for these parts of the cores will be referred to the Sample Distribution Panel for review.
-Requests for samples from thin layers or important stratigraphic boundaries will generally require Panel review. - (b) All requests for samples in excess of 4(a) above will be referred to the Sample Distribution Panel. - (c) If, in the opinion of scientific investigators, certain properties they wish to study may deteriorate prior to the normal availability of the samples, such investigators may request that the normal waiting period not apply.
-All such requests must be approved by the Sample Distribution Panel. - 5.
-Samples will not be provided prior to the assurance that funding for sample studies either exists or is not needed.
-Provision of samples will not imply any associated commitment to fund the proposed or additional research.
-If a sample request is dependent, either wholly or in part, or proposed funding, the Curator will provide to the organization to whom the funding proposal has been submitted any information on the availability of samples that they may request, but will wait for final assurance that the funds are available before distributing the requested samples. - 6.
-Investigators receiving samples are charged with: - i) the responsibility of promptly publishing worthwhile results; - acknowledging, in publications, that the National Science Foundation supplied the samples; - submitting three copies of all reprints of published results to the Deep Sea Drilling Project; Scripps Institution of Oceanography, University of California at San Diego; La Jolla, California 92037; and - iv) notifying the Curator of any additional work done on the sample that was not
+- 3. (a) Samples up to 10 cc/meter of core length can be automatically distributed by the Curator, Deep Sea Drilling Project or his authorized representative to any qualified investigator who requests them.
+The Curator will refrain from making automatic distribution of any parts of the cores which appear to be in particularly high demand, and any requests for these parts of the cores will be referred to the Sample Distribution Panel for review.
+Requests for samples from thin layers or important stratigraphic boundaries will generally require Panel review. - (b) All requests for samples in excess of 3(a) above will be referred to the Sample Distribution Panel. - (c) If, in the opinion of scientific investigators, certain properties they wish to study may deteriorate prior to the normal availability of the samples, such investigators may request that the normal waiting period not apply.
+All such requests must be approved by the Sample Distribution Panel. - 4.
+Samples will not be provided prior to assurance that funding for sample studies either exists or is not needed.
+However, neither formal approval of sample requests nor distribution of samples will be made until the appropriate time (Item 1).
+If a sample request is dependent, either wholly or in part, on proposed funding, the Curator will provide to the organization to whom the funding proposal has been submitted any information on the availability (or potential availability) of samples that it may request. - Investigators receiving samples are responsible for: - i) promptly publishing significant results; - acknowledging, in publications, that samples were supplied through the assistance of the National Science Foundation; - iii) submitting four (4) copies of all reprints of published results to the Curator, Deep Sea Drilling Project, Scripps Institution of Oceanography, University of California at San Diego, La Jolla, California 92037;

-- stated in the original request for which the samples were made available; and - returning, in good shape, remainder of samples after termination of research, if so requested by the Curator. - 7.
-Cores will be made available at repositories for investigators to examine and specify exact samples, in such instances as this may be necessary for the scientific purposes of the sampling, subject to the limitations of 4(a), (b), (c), and 5 above, and with the specific permission of the Curator or his delegate. - Cores of igneous and metamorphic rocks will also remain at the repositories where they will be available for observation and description, and
+- iv) notifying the Curator of any work done on the samples that is additional to that stated in the original request for samples; - returning, in good condition, the remainders of samples after termination of research, if requested by the Curator. - 6.
+Cores will be made available at repositories for investigators to examine and specify exact samples in such instances as this may be necessary for the scientific purposes of the sampling, subject to the limitations of 3 (a), (b), (c), and 5, above, and with the specific permission of the Curator or his delegate. - 7.
+Cores of igneous and metamorphic rocks will also remain at the repositories where they will be available for observation and description and where selected samples may be taken for thinsection preparation and other work. - 8.
+The Deep Sea Drilling Project routinely processes by computer most of the quantitative data presented in the Initial Reports.
+Space limitations in the Initial Reports preclude the detailed presentation of all such data.
+However, copies of the computer readout are available for those who wish the data for further analysis or as an aid in selecting samples.